pts/dosmc/README.txt

   (uses the DOS extender DOS/4GW) can be used.
 * malloc() or dynamic memory allocation isn't provided, you have to preallocate global arrays to emulate it.
+* Dynamic linking (.dll, .so, shared libraries) is not possible.
+This is an OpenWatcom limitation for DOS targets.

 dosmc advantages over wcc and owcc in OpenWatcom: